Drug Cases In Los Angeles - Detectives in the Narcotics Unit

 Los Angeles Detectives in the Narcotics Unit

-The detectives go to the prosecutors, and the prosecutors look at the drug case and say, no, we're not going to file this case.
+The detectives go to the prosecutors, and the prosecutors look at the drug case and say, "No, we're not going to file this case.
 You guys didn't do a good job.
-You didn't check out specific leads.
+You didn't check out specific leads."
 So, they make them go and check out separate tips before they file the case.
 Our Los Angeles criminal defense lawyers will explain this subject in more detail below.

 Follow Up Drug Investigations

-Often, you'll go to court, and the case will be continued for a couple of weeks so they can do their follow-up investigation – one would ask why they don't just do the research in the first place and take care of business?
+Often, you'll go to court, and the case will be continued for a couple of weeks so they can do their follow-up investigation – one would ask why they don't just do the research in the first place and take care of business.
 But again, they're lazy.
 They would probably say they're overworked, but they're not.
-It's not that difficult, especially when somebody bails out and you have a month to get the case together, and you still can't do it.
+It's not that difficult, especially when somebody bails out, and you have a month to get the case together, and you still can't do it.

 So, that's a little frustrating because people post bail, making them come back again.
 If they come back again and the case is not filed, then they have them exonerate the bail in the court.
 That's great, but the problem is that they come and re-arrest you and make you post another bail when they file the case two, three, or four months later.